aircraft721/PublicDocs/README.md

 PublicDocs
 ==========

-Public documentation for the Olapic Platform, generated automatically from the *public* pages in https://github.com/Olapic/Documentation.
+Public documentation for the Olapic Platform.

-This branch contains the Jekyll site.
+Powered by:
+* Jekyll
+* Github Pages